Goodbye

 You may recognize “I pity the fool” from Mr. T. However, this phrase can be traced to Shakespeare, Nietzsche, and even the Bible.
 This April Fool’s Day let us trace the origins of this phrase and how it informs our Unitarian Universalist theology.

 The soothsayer’s warning to Julius Caesar, “Beware the Ides of March,” has forever imbued that date with a sense of foreboding.
-But in Roman times the expression “Ides of March” did not necessarily evoke a dark mood—it was simply the standard way of saying “March 15.” … read more.
+But in Roman times the expression “Ides of March” did not necessarily evoke a dark mood—it was simply the standard way of saying “March 15.”
+Surely such a fanciful expression must signify something more than … Continue reading Beware of the Ides of March

 We will take a look at homelessness in the land of wealth and privilege.
 What will this reflection mean for us as Unitarian Universalists committed to healing our communities?

 How can we ascribe monetary value to the place of the church in our lives?
 Quite frankly, I’m not sure that we should.
-That way of thinking connects us solidly with the consumer culture in which we live. (“Let’s see…what did I get from this? … read more.
+That way of thinking connects us solidly with the consumer culture in which we live. (“Let’s see…what did I get from this?
+Well then, I’ll give that…”) A church is not a … Continue reading The Fire of Commitment

 We pride ourselves on the warmth and inclusiveness of our community and the opportunities we provide for spiritual growth and service to others.
 What does our congregation mean to you?
 What role do you play in our community?
-What role does the congregation play in your … read more.
+What role does the congregation play in your life?
+What would you do to preserve and grow our … Continue reading The Warmth of Our Community

 When you first seek hospitality, you are a stranger, merely a guest.
 A sojourner, one whose stay is expected to be temporary.
-But true hospitality welcomes the wanderer home–when we offer our hospitality, we are offering to make this his or her home, as well … read more.
+But true hospitality welcomes the wanderer home–when we offer our hospitality, we are offering to make this his or her home, as well as our own.; We are asking them to no longer … Continue reading Welcoming The Stranger

 Many UUs are following the Humanist journey.
 It works for them.
 But does this alternative, non-theistic, rationality really provide the comfort, inspiration or motivation that we all need?